Aslan-Taleb/Learning-Dart-Flutter/01.I'm rich/README.md

 ## Fun Fact
 Originally released in 2008, "I Am Rich" gained notoriety for its audacious price tag of $999.99.
 Priced well above the average app at the time, it quickly became a symbol of affluence and exclusivity.
 Less than 24 hours after its launch, the app was pulled from the App Store due to its controversial nature.

-Only eight copies of "I Am Rich" were sold during its short-lived availability, making it an exceedingly rare gem in the digital world.
-As one of the fortunate few who possess this application, you can revel in your exquisite taste and remarkable ability to recognize true value 😉